Henry Fa'afili

+As of 2022, he resides in Tauranga as a head coach and head mentor for a boxing academy for underprivileged boys.

-Early years
+Early life

-Fa'afili was born in Apia, Samoa.
+Fa'afili was born in Apia, Samoa but migrated to New Zealand with his family when he was 3.
 He was educated at both Manurewa High School and De La Salle College, Mangere East.
 He represented both the New Zealand Secondary Schools team and the Junior Kiwis in 1998.

 New Zealand Warriors

-He made his début for the Auckland Warriors in the Australasian National Rugby League in 2000.
+He made his début for the Auckland Warriors in the Australasian National Rugby League in round 8 of the 2000 NRL season against the Sydney Roosters.
+In the 2001 NRL season, he played 27 games as the newly rebranded New Zealand Warriors side qualified for the finals in what was the first time in their history.
+He played in the clubs 56-12 qualifying final loss to Parramatta.
+In 2002, New Zealand claimed the Minor Premiership with Fa'afili playing 17 games.
+Fa'afili did not play in the clubs 2002 NRL Grand Final loss against the Sydney Roosters.
+In 2003, New Zealand reached the finals once again but were defeated in the preliminary final against eventual premiers Penrith with Fa'afili playing in this game.

 Warrington Wolves

 Fa'afili signed for the Warrington Wolves in 2004, and made his début on Sunday 8 August 2004, and whilst at the Warrington Wolves he scored many tries from high cross field kicks from Lee Briers.
 He scored 73 tries in 97 appearances for the Warrington Wolves.
 He was the top try-scorer in the Super League for the 2007's Super League XII.
 He left the Warrington Wolves at the end of 2007 season because of salary cap restraints.
 Fa'afili played his last match for the Warrington Wolves in the 34–26 victory over the Salford City Reds on Friday 14 September 2007.